An Efficient Stochastic Subgradient Method for the Global Placement Problem in Very Large-Scale Integration Circuits: The placement problem and mathematical models

 The new penalty problem can be modeled as

+\begin{remark} Note that the third term in \eqref{eq:model1} involves pairwise nonoverlapping penalties, which may result in a massive number of terms for large-scale designs.
+In practice, these terms are not evaluated exhaustively at each iteration.
+Instead, we adopt a stochastic, batch-based optimization strategy (detailed in Section \ref{degree-Weighted Sampling}) to select a subset of critical nets and their associated interactions.
+This degree-weighted sampling strategy significantly reduces computational costs while preserving solution quality, making the proposed approach scalable to large-scale placement problems. \end{remark}

-\begin{remark} We can also replace $1-|x|/r$ by $(rt-t|x|)$, and replace $1-|y|/t$ by $(rt-r|y|)$, in \eqref{eq:2dhatfun}, but our numerical experiments show that they lead to similar results. \end{remark}
+\begin{remark} We can also replace $1-|x|/r$ with $(rt-t|x|)$ and $1-|y|/t$ with $(rt-r|y|)$ in \eqref{eq:2dhatfun}, but our numerical experiments show that they lead to similar results. \end{remark}

-We note that it can be proved that a one-dimensional rectified linear penalty is exact.
+We note that it can be proven that, with a sufficiently large penalty constant, a one-dimensional rectified linear penalty is exact.
 However, the two-dimensional rectified linear penalty for pairwise overlap is not.
 Let us consider a case presented in Figure~\ref{bound}.
-In the left plot, the derivatives with respect to the positions of $A$ and $B$ cells are zeros.
-But in the right plot, a directional derivative of the pairwise non-overlapping penalty with respect to the position of $B$ can be infinitely close to 0, e.g. the directional derivative along a direction $d$ which is a small perturbation to the $x$-direction.
-Therefore, if the HPWL has a finite nonzero gradient along this direction, the non-overlapping constraint will be violated.
+In the left plot, the derivatives with respect to the positions of $A$ and $B$ cells are zero.
+However, in the right plot, a directional derivative of the pairwise nonoverlapping penalty with respect to the position of $B$ can be infinitely close to 0; e.g., the directional derivative along a direction $d$ which is a small perturbation to the $x$-direction.
+Therefore, if the HPWL has a finite nonzero gradient along this direction, the nonoverlapping constraint will be violated.
 Thus, the penalty is not exact.

-Although the new penalty function model is not exact, we can prove that the amplitude of nonzero gradients of the penalty term has a lower and an upper bound (see Theorem \ref{norm bound}), so that the problem of gradient vanishing and gradient exploding can be avoided and better optimization results can be obtained.
+Although the new penalty function model is not exact, we can prove that the amplitude of nonzero Clarke subgradients of the penalty term has both a lower and an upper bound (see Theorem \ref{gradnorm-bound}), thus avoiding the problems of gradient vanishing and gradient exploding, and better optimization results can be obtained.
+To show this, we first prove that the new penalty model \eqref{eq:model1} can be transformed into a deep ReLU network.